Hands-on Course, Enrollment Limited

 Drs.
 Kugel and Anderson will investigate the answer to this question, as well as other questions like: What are the limitations of the self etch bonding agents?
 What is a bioactive filling material and do you need it?

-As part of this course composite layering techniques for anterior and posterior composite restorations will be explained in detail.
+As part of this hands-on course composite layering techniques for anterior and posterior composite restorations will be demonstrated in detail.

 Lecture topics include:

-- Advantages and disadvantages of the different generations of bonding
+- Advantages & disadvantages of the different generations of bonding

 - Self-etch and enamel bonds